Should I Have Forwarded My Friend's Girlfriend's Texts About Limiting My Relationship with His Daughter?

 Recently, Tess texted me.
 She said that she wanted me to stop hanging out with Jenna.

 He dumped her.
-She tried blaming me for the whole thing and I just blocked her.
+She tried blaming me for the whole thing, and I just blocked her.

-The thing is, I told Jenna before if she wanted to be closer to Tess, she should be, but she doesn’t want to.
+The thing is, I told Jenna before that if she wanted to be closer to Tess, she should be, but she doesn’t want to.
 People say it’s because I stuck around longer than I should’ve.

 AITA?